verbose/verb/test/actual/docs-options.md

 ## readme
 Type: `String`
-Default: `./node_modules/phaser/tasks/templates/README.tmpl.md`
+Default: `./node_modules/verb/tasks/templates/README.tmpl.md`

-By default, if no options are specified the task will look for a `README.md.tmpl` template to use, if none is found the task will use the "starter" file supplied by `phaser` (more detail below).
+By default, if no options are specified the task will look for a `README.md.tmpl` template to use, if none is found the task will use the "starter" file supplied by `verb` (more detail below).
 Example:

 ```js
 readme: {